rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/apd-overview.md

 So now, we can produce a template file which is the same as the text shown left, except that all the red text is replaced by markers to indicate the points at which new variable data is to be inserted by the application.

-Using the Motorola Adaptive Printer Driver, the template is external to the application.
+Using the Zebra Adaptive Printer Driver, the template is external to the application.
 For the application programmer, this means that:

 * The application only needs to produce the variable text (I.e. the red bits)
 * The application programmer need have no knowledge of CPCL.
 (The template can be produced by someone else).